asagi4/comfyui-prompt-control/README.md

 AITemplate sometimes breaks because ComfyUI creates batches larger than what AITemplate can handle.
 You can apply [this patch](0001-Limit-batch-chunk-size-to-2.patch) to ComfyUI to make AITemplate more reliable.
 The patch is a hack though, and may slightly deoptimize non-AIT sampling

 ## Advanced CLIP encoding

-If you have [Advanced CLIP Encoding nodes](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb/tree/master) cloned into your `custom_nodes`, you can use the syntax `STYLE:weight_interpretation:normalization` at the start of a prompt to affect how prompts are interpreted.
+You can use the syntax `STYLE:weight_interpretation:normalization` at the start of a prompt to affect how prompts are interpreted.

+Without any extra nodes, only `perp` is available, which does the same as [ComfyUI_PerpWeight](https://github.com/bvhari/ComfyUI_PerpWeight) extension.

+If you have [Advanced CLIP Encoding nodes](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb/tree/master) cloned into your `custom_nodes`, more options will be available.

 The style can be specified separately for each AND:ed prompt, but the first prompt is special; later prompts will "inherit" it as default.
 For example: